Cozy Urban Cottage

 665 Temple Avenue, Long Beach CA

-This cottage in the Rose Park South Historic District is an inviting retreat indoors as well as outdoors.
+This Temple Avenue cottage in the Rose Park South Historic District is an inviting retreat indoors as well as outdoors.
 With a charming garden in the front, you enter through an elegant blue door to the open foyer and living room that act as the heart of the home.
 The dining room features white paneled accent walls and a clear view into the large backyard.
 To the side, a fantastic kitchen with stainless steel appliances and caesarstone countertops includes an additional eating area overlooking the back yard.
 All three bedrooms have hardwood floors and sunlit windows.
 The master bedroom features a connecting spa-like master bathroom.

 The patio and backyard are huge with easy access to the dining room and kitchen, making a perfect place to entertain.
 Raised planters, in-ground irrigation, multiple fruit bearing trees, and a large yard make this ideal for the would-be gardener and for families looking for ample space.